ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 In OCaml, `+.` is the addition between floats, while `+` is the addition between integers.

 In many programming languages, values can be automatically converted from one type into another.
 This includes *implicit type conversion* and *promotion*.
-For example, in such a language, if you write `1 + 2.5`, the first argument, which is an integer, is promoted to a floating point number, making the result a floating point number, too.
+For example, in such a language, if you write `1 + 2.5`, the first argument (an integer) is promoted to a floating point number, making the result a floating point number, too.

 OCaml never implicitly converts values from one type to another.
 It is not possible to perform the addition of a float and integer.
 Both examples below throw an error:
 ```ocaml